 - 1 ½ teaspoons dried basil

-- 3 cups of chopped broccoli tops, from 2 broccoli crowns
+- 2 large broccoli crowns

 - 8 ounces ricotta cheese (reduced fat is fine)